KILTprotocol/docs/docs/develop/08_opendid/02_opendid_flow.md

 title: OpenDID Flow
 ---

-This section explains the internal workings of OpenDID.
-Understanding this flow is helpful for setting up and configuring an OpenDID Service but less important if only integrating it in an application is needed.
+This guide explains the internal workings of OpenDID.
+Understanding this flow is helpful for setting up and configuring an OpenDID Service but less important if you only need to integrate it in an application.

-OpenDID includes interactions between multiple apps in order to authenticate and authorize users, common use cases inlcude the following programs:
+OpenDID includes interactions between multiple apps to authenticate and authorize users.
+Common use cases include the following:

-- WebApp Frontend (App that includes the login button e.g. the Demo App)
+- Web app Frontend (app that includes the login button, for example, the demo app)
-- WebApp Backend
+- Web app back end
-- OpenDID Frontend
+- OpenDID front end
-- OpenDID Backend
+- OpenDID back end
-- Identity Wallet (Browser Extension e.g. [Sporran](https://www.sporran.org/))
+- Identity wallet (a browser extension, for example, [Sporran](https://www.sporran.org/))

 The following steps outline the interactions necessary to implement the Implicit Flow:

-1. The user clicks the login button on the *WebApp Frontend*
+1. The user clicks the login button on the *web app front end*.
-2. The *WebApp Frontend* redirects the user to the *OpenDID Frontend*.
+2. The *web app front end* redirects the user to the *OpenDID front end*.
 3. The user chooses what wallet to authenticate with.
-4. *OpenDID Backend* establishes a secure session with the *Identity Wallet*.
+4. The *OpenDID back end* establishes a secure session with the *identity wallet*.
-5. *OpenDID Backend* optionally requests a credential that implements a specific CTYPE.
+5. The *OpenDID back end* optionally requests a credential that implements a specific CType.
-6. *Identity Wallet* provides the *OpenDID Backend* with the requested credential, after authenticating the DID holder.
+6. The *identity wallet* provides the *OpenDID back end* with the requested credential, after authenticating the DID holder.
-7. *OpenDID Backend* returns a `id_token` (JWT)  to the *OpenDID Frontend*.
+7. The *OpenDID back end* returns a `id_token` as a JSON web token (JWT) to the *OpenDID front end*.
-8. *OpenDID Frontend* redirects user back to a specific `redirect_url` on the *WebApp Frontend* includig the `id_token`.
+8. *OpenDID front end* redirects the user back to a specific `redirect_url` on the *web app front end* including the `id_token`.
-9. The *WebApp Frontend* detects the `id_token` and sends it to the *WebApp Backend*.
+9. The *web app front end* detects the `id_token` and sends it to the *web app back end*.
-10. The *WebApp Backend* verifies the `id_token` and ensures the validity of the credential.
+10. The *web app back end* verifies the `id_token` and ensures the validity of the credential.

+The following sequence diagram summarizes the flow:

 ```mermaid
 sequenceDiagram